ocaml-multicore/parallel-programming-in-multicore-ocaml/README.md

 Error: Library "domainslib" not found.
 ```

-These errors usually mean that the compiler switch used to compile the code is
+These errors usually mean that the compiler switch used is
-not a multicore switch.
-Using a multicore compiler variant should resolve them.
+not a Multicore switch.
+Using a Multicore compiler variant should resolve them.

 # Domainslib

-Domainslib is a parallel programming library for Multicore OCaml.
+`Domainslib` is a parallel programming library for Multicore OCaml.
 It provides
-the following APIs which enable easy ways to parallelise OCaml code with few
+the following APIs which enable easy ways to parallelise OCaml code with only a few
 modifications to sequential code:

-* **Task**: Work stealing task pool with async/await parallelism and parallel_{for, scan}.
+* **Task**: Work stealing task pool with async/await parallelism and parallel_{for, scan}
-* **Channels**: Multiple Producer Multiple Consumer channels which come in two flavours, bounded and unbounded.
+* **Channels**: Multiple Producer Multiple Consumer channels which come in two flavours—bounded and unbounded

-Domainslib is effective in scaling the performance when parallelisable
+`Domainslib` is effective in scaling performance when parallelisable
 workloads are available.

-## Task pool
+## Task.pool

-In the Domains section, we saw how to run programs on multiple cores by
+In the **Domains** section, we saw how to run programs on multiple cores by
 spawning new domains.
-Often times we will find ourselves spawning and joining
+We often find ourselves spawning and joining
 new domains numerous times in the same program, if we were to use that approach
 for executing code in parallel.
-Creating new domains is an expensive operation
+Creating new domains is an expensive operation, so
-which we should attempt to limit however much possible.
-Task pool lets us to
+we should attempt to limit those when possible. `Task.pool` allows
-execute all parallel workloads in the same set of domains which are spawned at
+execution of all parallel workloads in the same set of domains spawned at
 the beginning of the program.
-Let us see how to get task pools working.
+Here is how they work:

-Note: run `#require "domainslib"` with the hash before this, if you are running
+Note: If you are running this on `utop,` run `#require "domainslib"` with the hash before this.
-this on `utop`.

 ```ocaml
 # open Domainslib